 Citable filing context

-BSX's research view summarizes recent SEC filing context, starting with mda_quarterly from May 1, 2026.
+BSX's research view summarizes recent SEC filing context, starting with earnings from Jul 29, 2026.

 | Filed | Item | Context |